 History of Durand

-Durand is a well-known, vibrant agency in southern New Jersey delivering a wide range of services for over 40 years to children and adults with autism and other special needs and their families.
+Durand is a well-known, vibrant agency in southern New Jersey delivering a wide range of services for 50 years to children and adults with autism and other special needs and their families.
 Durand now serves about 300 clients a year with a staff of over 300 professionals.

 Durand traces its roots back to 1972 when Dr. Simone Durand Schulmann, a pioneer and forward-thinking individual, started her work in providing services to children with special needs.
 As an outgrowth of her work and her spirit of caring, Durand has continued to grow.